 - Aesthetics are OK without being great.
 The round columns look a bit dated and remind me of telescopes from the 1990s.

 - The round design of the columns has structural implications, too.
-Because they enable movement in all directions, the Bekant never quite feels as steady as premium alternatives with square columns – especially at the tallest settings.
+Because they enable movement in all directions, the Bekant never feels as steady as premium alternatives with square columns – especially at the tallest settings.

-- I was hoping that the coating would be thicker than the one in its cheaper cousin, the Trotten, but alas – it’s just as thin and lacks the quality of finish found in premium desks like UpDown and Desky.
+- I was hoping the coating would be thicker than the one in its cheaper cousin, the Trotten, but alas – it’s just as thin and lacks the quality of finish found in premium desks like UpDown and Desky.

 - Anti-collision stop function